 If you always wanted to get a dog but were hesitant because you live in a small apartment this list is for you.
 Sure, for dogs like Great Dane or Husky you probably need a house with a spacious backyard but luckily for you dogs come in all shapes and sizes.
+We have compiled a list of top breeds for a city apartment.

 So what constitutes an apartment-friendly dog?
 Well for one, quite obvious, size.
 You naturally would want a small one.